dharmab/8492sqdn.net/content/reviews/vr/pimax-dream-air/index.md

 **We have ordered this headset with our own money and will update this review once we have received and tested it.**

-Based on preview material, we expect most flight simmers to prefer the [Pimax Crystal Super](../pimax-crystal-super) instead.
+Based on preview material, we expect most flight simmers will prefer the [Pimax Crystal Super](../pimax-crystal-super) instead.